Open-Superintelligence-Lab/blueberry-video/README.md

 # Blueberry Video

+> ⚠️ **Active Development**: This repository is still in development.
+Possible bugs may exist.
+We welcome any help with debugging or contributions to new experiments!

 **Open Superintelligence Lab** - Open research for everyone.
 We publish all of our research for the sake of accelerating science.
 Learn real AI research from a real research lab.

 ## Quick Start